audacity/audacity/lib-src/portmidi/pm_win/README_WIN.txt

 3)  cd to or open the portmidi directory

-4)  start or click on the portmidi.sln workspace (note, there is also portmidi-VC9.sln for Visual C++ version 9 users).
+4)  start or click on the portmidi.sln workspace (note, all Visual Studio files are built by CMake.
+If you need a different version or have problems with paths, try rebuilding the Visual Studio project files using CMake -- See "Using other versions of visual C++" below.)

 5)  the following projects exist within this workspace:
     - portmidi-static, portmidi-dynamic (versions of the PortMidi library)